spaceape3001/yq-toolbox/README.md

-# World Writing Wrangler
+# Your Quill

-World Writing Wrangler (WW Wrangler) is about world building for stories, universes, D&D campaigns, or even trying to keep track of who's who in Game of Thrones.
-WW Wrangler will be a collection of tools to assist the author/creator in developing their world.
+Your Quill is about world building for stories, universes, D&D campaigns, or even trying to keep track of who's who in Game of Thrones.
+Your Quill will be a collection of tools to assist the author/creator in developing their world.

 **Data resides with the USER** is an important mantra in this development.